noew/nurp6015fall15/README.md

 The emphasis will be on applications, with the frequent use of examples.
 Hands-on practice with modern computing tools is integrated into the class from the start.
 We will discuss how to select the appropriate tools, prepare the data for analysis and interpret and present the results.
 Throughout the course, we learn how to make our research reproducible by following a structured workflow, writing simple code and tracking our progress with version control software.
 We will also learn how to use these tools to collaborate on a research project in groups.

 The class builds on the linear regression model that you may have already encountered, and extends it to the multivariate case.
 We focus on issues of interpretation, model criticism and data transformation.
 In the process, we will discuss basic issues of statistical inference and introduce the distinction between observational and experimental studies, which is central to conducting policy evaluations.
 We then look at generalizations of the linear model, including (multinomial) logistic regression.
-We will spend the rest of the semester on classification and data summarizing techniques in the rapidly developing field of machine learning.
+We will spend the rest of the semester on more advanced topics, such as classification and data summarizing techniques or multilevel modeling.

 *Prerequisites*: Typically students will have a background equivalent to NURP 5013 - Quantitative Methods, although we will review basic concepts in this class as well.
 Students in this class tend to have very different levels of preparation.
 I am aware of this fact, and ask you to be patient if you are seeing material that you have studied before.